 Not every theft case may get dropped, although this is usually our first option for your defense.
-If there was a mistake by police or prosecution, if your rights were violated, or if the Commonwealth of Virginia can’t prove the charges, then your case may be dropped.
+If there was a mistake by police or prosecution, your rights were violated, or the Commonwealth of Virginia cannot prove the charges, your case may be dropped.

 A preliminary hearing or an arraignment is often the first thing that happens.
 In this step, you appear in court to learn what charges you face and the penalties of each.
-At this point, if you haven’t hired a shoplifting defense lawyer, then you’ll have the opportunity to do so.
+At this point, if you have not hired a theft defense lawyer, then you will have the opportunity to do so.

-Oftentimes, no. While restitution (paying the theft back) may be part of your sentence, simply returning what you stole won’t cancel out your theft charges.
+Often, no. While restitution (paying the theft back) may be part of your sentence, simply returning what you stole will not cancel out your theft charges.

-Different types of theft may have different penalties.
-Your Richmond theft defense lawyer will explain whether your crime was a misdemeanor or a felony.
+Several types of theft may have other penalties.
+Your theft lawyer will explain whether your crime was a misdemeanor or a felony.
 An experienced attorney for theft arrests may be able to have your charge reduced to a lesser felony class or from a felony to a misdemeanor.

-Larceny is defined as the unauthorized taking of items or money from the owner without the owner’s consent and with the intent to deprive the owner of the money or property permanently.
+Larceny is defined as the unauthorized taking of items or money from the owner without the owner’s consent and with the intent to deprive the owner of the funds or property permanently.

 Punishment for grand larceny may include up to 20 years in prison, 12 months in jail, or a fine of up to $2,500.
 You may also be asked to make restitution, which means paying back the value of what you stole.

-Petit larceny is considered to be a Class 1 misdemeanor, which means the maximum consequences include up to 12 months in jail and a fine of not more than $2,500.
+Petit larceny is considered a Class 1 misdemeanor, which means the maximum consequences include up to 12 months in jail and a fine of not more than $2,500.

 Concealment is treated similarly to shoplifting in Virginia.
-Just concealing merchandise on the store’s premises is considered evidence that you intend to take it.
-That’s why having a shoplifting defense lawyer handle your case is helpful.
+Concealing merchandise on the store’s premises is evidence that you intend to take it.
+That is why having a shoplifting defense lawyer handle your case is helpful.